-How I’m planning to get out of our family dinner rut with meal planning websites!
-Letting someone else plan our food.
+How am I planning to get out of our family dinner rut?
+I’m going to use these meal planning websites to find new food.

 I’m so tired of meal planning!
 Also, I’m tired of eating the same foods in rotation every other week or so.